gosukiwi/parser-combinator/README.md

 And that's it!
 Not bad for a 5 minutes intro huh?

 # Documentation
+The documentation is a WIP, and reflects the actual API as much as possible, the true API lives in the tests, so it's highly recommended to check them out.
+Tests can be found in `test/test_*.rb`.

+## Base Parsers
 The library provides several base `parsers` for you.
 Those are used to constuct bigger, more complex parsers.

-The documentation is a WIP, and reflects the actual API as much as possible, the real and always updated API lives in the tests, so it's highly recommended to check them out.
-Tests can be found in `test/test_*.rb`.

-## Base Parsers

 ## Binary Combinators
 ### Logical OR: |